navidrome/website/content/en/docs/usage/missing-files/index.md

 To avoid getting into this situation, it is recommended to move or rename files first, trigger a quick scan, and then update the tags.

+Another common case is when you have a network drive that is not always available, or a removable drive that is not connected.
+In these cases, Navidrome will mark the files as missing until the drive is available again.

 ## How to permanently delete Missing Files

 If you are sure that the missing files are not coming back, you can permanently delete them from the database.